M

 Case studies: examine and resolve

 Case studies are certainly championed as a learning tool in Business English settings, and rightfully so, as they provide fertile ground for examining a myriad of challenges students can expect to face in the workforce.
 Often, though, students are asked to examine a case study and discuss what happened, and that’s where the conversation ends.
-Instead of merely acknowledging challenges present in the case study, give students an opportunity to try to understand the root of the issue (Why did this happen?) and propose potential solutions (How could this issue be resolved?).
+Instead of merely acknowledging challenges present in the case study, allow students to try to understand the root of the issue (Why did this happen?) and propose potential solutions (How could this issue be resolved?).
 In extending the dialogue, you are engaging students in critical thinking processes, initiative-taking, and collaborative problem-solving.

 Audience-assisted role play